 MAY 24, 2007

 About Us What We Do Spotlight Case Studies Contact Us Team Experience Public Relations Social Media Consulting Digital Content Production Health Care Communication News & Updates Marketing Edge Blog & Podcast Events News & Updates Marketing Edge Blog & Podcast Events Dear Provident Partners, I have a problem.
-The issue: Bob Lutz is the vice chairman of product development at General Motors and the chairman of GM North America.
-In the end, there are more positives than negatives to the pursuit of blogging.
-What should I do?
-Just ask Bob Lutz.
+The issue: Bob Lutz is the vice chairman of product development at General Motors and the chairman of GM North America. a gallon gas prices — to remind his friendly blogosphere colleagues that, in fact, he is not bored with blogging.
 Lets face it.

 Pricing B2B Solutions with Customer ROI

 Monday, April 19, 2010 Pricing B2B Solutions with Customer ROI A recent article "How to price IT products in 7 steps" by Arpon Kar caught my eye about how vendors should use ROI to properly price solutions.
 According to the article, the author recommends the following 7 steps: 1.Decide the various unique benefits from your product, such that there is no overlap.

 APRIL 2, 2007

 Was it our redesigned website, product line expansion, more restrictive (or liberal) returns policies, or new factory that is primarily responsible?
 Whether a particular strategic driver had a positive or negative affect is difficult enough to discern.
 Tests can be conducted to measure the impact of, say, introducing a new product line or instituting wide scale changes in pricing.
 My friend Lloyd Merriam has left a thoughtful comment on last week's post about Lifetime Value.
 It's worth treating as a post of its own. the actions of competitors).